Frankenween/cloudlinux_c_task2/README.md

 # A simple ls-like utility
-This utility can list files in current working directory and all subdirectories.
+This utility can list files in a directory and all its subdirectories.
-It currently can't work with listing directories provided via program arguments.

 Some parameters are available:
 - `--no-req`: do not list subdirectories recursively.